carlkidcrypto/ezsnmp/README.rst

             value=item.value
         )

-2. By using Easy SNMP via its simple interface which is intended for one-off operations (where you wish to specify all details in the request):
+2. By using Ez SNMP via its simple interface which is intended for one-off operations (where you wish to specify all details in the request):

 .. code:: python

-    from easysnmp import snmp_get, snmp_set, snmp_walk
+    from ezsnmp import snmp_get, snmp_set, snmp_walk

     # Grab a single piece of information using an SNMP GET
     snmp_get('sysDescr.0', hostname='localhost', community='public', version=1)